August 14, 2019

 The current problem is that there are few cases which set out the meaning of what it is to give/receive an indemnity then lawyers will have believe.

-How are they used
+How are indemnities used in a contract?

 Below is an indemnity recently received by one of my Supplier clients: